 Shutdowns are an internal meltdown and the flight or freeze (although internal).
 They are episodes that cause the autistic person to switch off and “reboot” their brains.
 This means that when we receive too many sensory stimuli (noise, communication, lights, pain, etc.), our brain cannot process any more information and has to shut down to rest, like a computer with several windows open.
-It can be gradual (continuous exposure to stimuli without pauses makes it increment over time) or immediate (very strong sensory stimuli).
+It can be gradual (continuous exposure to stimuli without pauses makes it increment over time) or immediate (very strong sensory stimuli or an emotional reaction).

 Shutdowns are more difficult to detect because they are internal.
 It may appear that the autistic person is:

 – Hiding/defensive position from the issue that caused it